sarathy-partha/finiteloop-gatsby-netlifyCMS-ReactJS/src/pages/about/about.md

       lnkdnsiteurl: test
       name: Partha
       quote: >-
-        Previously leading Web Technologies & UI Practise for a leading IT services organisation.
+        Previously led Web Technologies & UI Practise for a leading IT services organisation.
 Have built a practise which has grown from 0 to 200+ in 2 years accounting to 20% of Digital revenue.
 Hard core architect.
-Eat, Love and Pray clean architecture & clean code Changes his mobile at least once in a quarter.
-Tries out new things at ease being it a gadget, tech, framework or anything digital.
+Eat, Love and Pray clean architecture & clean code.
+Changes his mobile at least once in a quarter.
+Tries out new things at ease being it a gadget, technology, framework or anything digital.
       title: Solution Architect
       twtrsiteurl: test
   - person: